Paul-ncu/morse-code/README.md

 # morse-code
-A simple morse code emulator, use the space bar to signal。
+A simple morse code emulator, you can use it to practice Morse code.
+Input signal by space bar.